ryan-mcclue/ryan-mcclue/src/perf.md

 2. Remove sections until just hotspots.
    Inspect hotspot assembly with -O1 flag to establish cycles per hotspot.
+   Want to see non-duplicated code, maximum inlining, widest SIMD,

+(IMPORTANT save out configuration and timing information for various optimisation stages, e.g. ./app > 17-04-2022-image.txt)

+HAVE TO INSPECT/VERIFY ASSEMBLY IS SANE FIRST THEN LOOK AT TIMING INFORMATION inspecting compiler generated assembly loops, look for JMP to ascertain looping condition due to macro-op fusion (relevent to say Skylake), e.g. cmp-jmp non-programmable instructions could be executed by the cpu similarly, instructions that only exist on the frontend but exist programmatically e.g. xmm to xmm might just be a renaming in register allocation table also due to concurrent port usage, can identify parts of code as relatively 'free' struct access typically off a [base pointer] in assembly, 1.0f might be large number e.g. 1065353216 in assembly loop, repeated instructions may be due to loop unrolling we might see:
+* superfluous loading of values off stack
+* more instructions required, e.g not efficiently using SIMD (often this exposes the misconception that compilers are better than programmers; so better to handwrite intrinsics)

-   Want to see non-duplicated code, maximum inlining, widest SIMD, look at latency, throughput (how many jobs started per unit time) and dependency chains (independent n-steps) then general calculation:
+look at latency, throughput (how many jobs started per unit time) and dependency chains (independent n-steps) then general calculation:
 In assembly, see that loop is decoding 11 bytes of instructions per iteration